unwontedsponn/unwontedsponn.github.io/README.md

 # unwontedsponn.github.io / benspooner.co.uk
-This is my personal website built with good old HTML, CSS and Javascript, and hosted on github pages.
+This is my personal website built with good old HTML, CSS and Javascript.
+Hosted on github pages.